06 Feb Combating the Stigma of Chronic Pain

 A chronic pain diagnosis is life-changing and difficult to understand.
 Because of this, the added stigma of a chronic pain diagnosis makes it much more difficult and frustrating.
-Whether it is a lack of belief or judgements from others, chronic pain stigma is harmful to those who experience chronic pain.
+Whether it is a lack of belief or judgement from others, chronic pain stigma is harmful to those who experience chronic pain.

 Common stigmas associated with chronic pain